CreeInf/CreeInf/README.md

 -  Bombastic Hello, I’m @CreeInf
 -  I’m playing Minecraft
--  I’m currently learning Java Script
+-  I’m currently learning nothing.
 -  How to reach me: You can't
 -  Pronouns: Creeper :)
 -  Fun fact: I'm as old as Minecaft

 Languages that I speak: German, Swiss German and English.

-Languages with that I code: Java.
+Languages with that I code: Java, Java Script.

 <!---
 CreeInf/CreeInf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.